goofyahhgu/stell3rgames/README.md

 - [Fowntain](https://github.com/fowntain)

 ## Licence
 You may fork this repo to deploy a copy, but you must do it according to the licence.
 You may not use the fork in a closed source manner, nor may you use it for commercial use, and you may not modify it in any way.
+You can modify your fork if you are going to make a pull request.
 There's probably other stuff in the license that I haven't read but just follow those main points that were listed.

 ✱ In beta, will not work until removed.